-Our first reading is Deut 1:20-26 (TLV) which recounts the scouting mission:
+Our first reading recounting the scouting mission by Dr. Toth is Deuteronomy chapter 1 verses 20-26 (TLV) beginning with the Hebrew of just verses 23 and 24:

-- 20 I said to you: 'You have come to the hill country of the Amorites, which Adonai our God is giving to us.
-21 See, Adonai your God has set the land before you-go up, take possession, as Adonai God of your fathers has promised you.
-Do not be afraid or discouraged.' - 22 "Then all of you came near to me and said: 'Let's send men ahead of us to explore the land for us and bring us back word about the way we should go up and the cities we will enter.' - 23 "The idea seemed good to me, so I took twelve men from among you-one man for each tribe.
+20 I said to you: 'You have come to the hill country of the Amorites, which Adonai our God is giving to us.21 See, Adonai your God has set the land before you-go up, take possession, as Adonai God of your fathers has promised you.
+Do not be afraid or discouraged.'

+22 "Then all of you came near to me and said: 'Let's send men ahead of us to explore the land for us and bring us back word about the way we should go up and the cities we will enter.'

+23 "The idea seemed good to me, so I took twelve men from among you-one man for each tribe.
 24 They turned and went up into the hill country, and they came to the Wadi Eshcol and spied it out.
 25 They took in their hands some of the fruit of the land and brought it down to us.
-They also brought back word to us and said, 'Good is the land that Adonai our God is giving to us.' - 26 "Yet you would not go up, but rebelled against the command of Adonai your God."
+They also brought back word to us and said, 'Good is the land that Adonai our God is giving to us.'

 If you consider this section in isolation from the rest of the Torah, it is reasonable to infer the idea of sending scouts into the Promised Land originated with all the people and was approved by Moses.
-It leaves out God's point of view entirely, only mentioning He commanded the mission after the spies have returned.
-Am I the only one here that doesn't remember it that way?

-The entire chapter of Numbers 13 seems to chronicle the story differently.
-While it tells the tale with a great deal more detail, it begins with God's words to Moses that we presume Deuteronomy merely references as a command:
+It completely leaves out God's point of view.
+However, the entire chapter of Numbers 13 seems to chronicle the story differently.
+While it tells the tale with a great deal more detail, it begins with God's words to Moses:

-- 1 Adonai spoke to Moses saying, 2 "Send some men on your behalf to investigate the land of Canaan, which I am giving to Bnei-Yisrael.
-Each man you are to send will be a prince of the tribe of his fathers, a man from each tribe." - 3 So according to the word of Adonai, Moses sent them from the wilderness of Paran.
+1 Adonai spoke to Moses saying, 2 "Send some men on your behalf to investigate the land of Canaan, which I am giving to Bnei-Yisrael.
+Each man you are to send will be a prince of the tribe of his fathers, a man from each tribe."

+3 So according to the word of Adonai, Moses sent them from the wilderness of Paran.

 Was Moses having a serious senior moment in the D'varim telling of the story?
 If you only consider the Numbers account, it is reasonable to think the mission was entirely God's idea.
-Do you feel like letting out a hearty, "Oi, vay!"?
-If so, you are not alone.
-This apparent inconsistency has been considered by a lot of people, both before and after Yeshua.
-Recently, Dr. Louis H. Feldman, who passed last March at the age of 90, wrote about this in a lengthy scholarly paper with 27 footnotes entitled Josephus on the Spies (Num 13-14).
+If you are scratching your head, you are not alone.
+This apparent inconsistency has been considered by a lot of people, both before and after Yeshua's first advent.
+Dr. Louis H. Feldman wrote about this in a lengthy scholarly paper with 27 footnotes entitled Josephus on the Spies (Num 13-14).
 Professor Feldman was a devout Jew who was recognized by just about all of Dr. Michael L. Brown's peers as the world's foremost authority on Flavius Josephus, the first century Jewish historian.
 In evaluating what Josephus wrote about the history of this event he draws not only on the Torah but also other sources contemporary to Josephus such as the Jewish philosopher Philo of Alexandria and an unknown source called Pseudo-Philo.
 At the end of it all, he offers no insight into the actual historical source of the inspiration to scout the land, only states what the sources wrote about the moment in history and noting they do not agree with each other.
 It would have been improper for him to insert his own opinion, unfortunately, or even to facilitate discerning it by reading between the lines.
 He makes cases for how and why the Biblical accounts were revised by the historians.
 It seems historians cannot help us with this question.